 Preparing in Advance

-To streamline your cooking process, consider meal prepping your sheet pan dinners.
-Chop vegetables and marinate chicken a few hours or even a day in advance.
-Store everything in airtight containers in the refrigerator until you’re ready to bake.
-This not only saves time but also ensures that your meals are flavorful as the ingredients have time to meld.
+Chop veggies and marinate chicken a few hours or even a day before.
+Keep everything in airtight containers in the fridge till you’re ready to bake.
+It saves time and flavors get deeper.

 Creative Ways to Use Leftovers